undur/Parsley/README.md

 ### Enabling Parsley in your project

-Parsley is not enabled automatically so you'll have to do that somewhere during your application's initialization.
+Parsley is not enabled by default so to use it as your app's default template parser, you'll have to activate it somewhere during your application's initialization.
 For example in your Application's constructor:

 ```java
 public Application() {